RyanClementsHax/notes/cloud/aws/ec2.md

       - faster
     - priced apart from the instance price
     - depending on the size of instance, can add more
+- can copy ami into another region to use it there

 ## Instance Type
 - processor